huggingface/evaluation-guidebook/contents/Model as a judge/Evaluating your evaluator.md

 ## 3. Evaluate your evaluator
 For this step, you simply need to use your model and its prompt to evaluate your test samples!
 Then, once you get the evaluations, use your above metric and reference to compute a score for your evaluations.

 You need to decide what your threshold for acceptance is.
-Depending on how hard your task is, you can aim for 80% to 95% accuracy, if you're doing pairwise comparision.
-Regarding correlations (if you're using scores), people in the litterature tend to seem happy with 0.8 Pearson correlation with a reference.
+Depending on how hard your task is, you can aim for 80% to 95% accuracy, if you're doing pairwise comparison.
+Regarding correlations (if you're using scores), people in the literature tend to seem happy with 0.8 Pearson correlation with a reference.
 However, I've seen some papers declare that 0.3 indicates a good correlation with human annotators (^^") so ymmv.